idaholab/TMAP8/doc/content/verification_and_validation/ver-1jb.md

        caption=Comparison of TMAP8 predictions against the analytical solution for the decay of tritium and associated growth of $^3$He in a distributed trap with a small concentration of mobile tritium compared to trapped tritium.

-[ver-1jb_results_profile_1] shows the depth profile of the initial trapped atoms of tritium, the concentration of trapped atoms of tritium after 45 years, and the distribution of $^3$He at the end of that time across the distributed trap as predicted by TMAP8.
+[ver-1jb_results_profile_1] shows the depth profile of the initial trapped atoms of tritium, the concentration of trapped atoms of tritium after 45 years, and the distribution of $^3$He at the end of that time period across the distributed trapping sites as predicted by TMAP8.
 The concentration of mobile tritium remains very low.

-Note that because of $^3$He is given a null diffusivity in this verification problem, the shape of the $^3$He does not broaden.
+Note that because $^3$He is given a null diffusivity in this verification problem, the shape of the $^3$He concentration does not broaden.
 This could be easily implemented with existing TMAP8 diffusive capabilities, as was shown in many other TMAP8 cases, including [ver-1d](ver-1d.md).